cansik/duit/README.md

 [![Github](https://img.shields.io/badge/github-duit-green.svg?logo=github)](https://github.com/cansik/duit)

 Duit is a Python library that provides a set of tools for working with data in a structured and efficient way.
-The goal of duit is to make it easy for developers to create and manage complex data models and create simple user interfaces for data entry and display.
+The goal of duit is to make it easy for developers to create and manage data models and create simple user interfaces for data entry and display.
 The implementation is based on the ideas of [cansik/bildspur-base](https://github.com/cansik/bildspur-base) and [cansik/bildspur-ui](https://github.com/cansik/bildspur-ui).